Post

 Modeling Example: Torricelli’s Theorem

-The tank has a diameter of 2m, the hole has a diameter of 1cm, and the initial water height when the hole is opened is 2.25m.
+A tank has a diameter of 2m and a hole with a diameter of 1cm.
+When the hole is opened, the initial water height is 2.25m.
 Find the water height in the tank at any time and the time it takes for the tank to empty.

 \[v(t)=0.600\sqrt{2gh(t)}.\]